 - Yes!
 Place the cut bars in a single layer in an airtight container and freeze for up to one month.
 The day you plan to serve, transfer the bars to the refrigerator to thaw for a couple of hours, then let them sit at room temperature for about an hour.
 While the bars thaw, make the whipped cream.

-Pumpkin Pie Bars with Candied Ginger Whipped Cream Recipe
+Pumpkin Pie Bars With Candied Ginger Whipped Cream

 - 24 (420 grams) full graham cracker sheets